Plastic Work Partitioning During Slip- and Twinning-Dominated Deformation in AZ31B Magnesium Alloy

 The same plot also shows the evolution of the mean temperature change \(\Delta T_{\mathrm{mean}}\).
-The $\parallel$ ED orientation exhibits markedly higher \(\Delta T_{\mathrm{mean}}\) values, exceeding \qty{4}{K}, whereas the $\perp$ ED orientation reaches only slightly above \qty{2.5}{K}.
-The corresponding maximum temperature rises were \qty{5.38}{K} and \qty{3.62}{K}, respectively, over a total process duration of approximately \qty{0.5}{s}.\\ Figure \ref{fig2}(c) presents the distributions of the Hencky strain rate component $\dot{\varepsilon}_{yy}$ and the corresponding temperature gradients $\nabla_{y} T$ along the loading direction.
-In the twinning-dominated specimen, deformation localizes into narrow macroscopic bands, more clearly revealed in the $\nabla_{y} T$ maps, whereas the slip-dominated specimen exhibits macroscopically more homogeneous deformation, consistent with the ${d\sigma}$/${d\varepsilon}$ evolution observed previously.
+The $\parallel$ ED orientation exhibits markedly higher values of \(\Delta T_{\mathrm{mean}}\), exceeding \qty{4}{K}, whereas the $\perp$ ED orientation reaches only slightly above \qty{2.5}{K}.
+The corresponding maximum temperature increases were \qty{5.38}{K} and \qty{3.62}{K}, respectively, over a total process duration of approximately \qty{0.5}{s}.\\ Figure \ref{fig2}(c) presents the distributions of the Hencky strain rate component $\dot{\varepsilon}_{yy}$ and the corresponding temperature gradients $\nabla_{y} T$ along the loading direction.
+In the twinning-dominated specimen, deformation localizes into narrow macroscopic bands, more clearly revealed in the $\nabla_{y} T$ maps.
+Nevertheless, owing to the rapid thermal diffusion in the material, the temperature field remains spatially continuous, enabling reliable determination of the corresponding heat sources using the adopted methodology.
+In contrast, the slip-dominated specimen exhibits macroscopically more homogeneous deformation, consistent with the evolution of ${d\sigma}$/${d\varepsilon}$ observed previously.